By Dawn Handschuh, Marketing Department

 Graduates at Ithaca College in New York receive a medallion inscribed with a quotation selected by the school’s president.
-The quotation used for the Class of 2012 was spoken by Dr. Martin Luther King Jr. “Take the first step in faith.
-You don’t have to see the whole staircase, just take the first step.”
+The quotation used for the Class of 2016 was from an African proverb, “If you want to go fast, go alone.
+If you want to go far, go together.”
 Click Here to see Ithaca College’s frames.

-Living plants also play a prominent role at Smith College’s Ivy Day on the day and evening prior to graduation in Northampton, Massachusetts.
-Alumnae march with seniors in a parade around campus before the seniors plant ivy, intended to represent the connection between the college and its graduates.
+Living plants play a prominent role at Smith College’s Ivy Day on the day and evening prior to graduation in Northampton, MA.
+Alumnae march with seniors in a parade around campus before the seniors plant ivy intended to represent the connection between the college and its graduates.
 Frame selection can be viewed here.

-Gratitude and giving thanks is an integral part of Stanford University commencement in California.
-A “Stole of Gratitude” is meant to be worn by graduates during commencement and afterwards, students can present the stole to a parent or family member, professor or other mentor who supported the student in a meaningful way.
+Gratitude and giving thanks are an integral part of Stanford University commencement in California.
+A “Stole of Gratitude” is meant to be worn by graduates during commencement, and afterwards, students can present the stole to parents, family members, professors, or other mentors who supported the students in a meaningful way.
 Also, performances from the Hoover Tower Carillon is a tradition that can be heard throughout campus on Commencement Day.
 Diploma frames for Stanford University can be found here.

 At West Point in New York, graduating cadets honor and reward “the class goat”—the lowest ranking cadet, academically —with wild applause and a silver dollar donation from every fellow graduate.
 (Those silver dollars usually add up to about $1,000.)
 Design Your Frame with West Point Association of Graduates or contact the Cadet Store.